 To create a plan, click the 'Create plan' button from the 'My plans' page or the top menu.
 Select options from the drop-down menus and tickboxes to determine what questions and guidance you should be presented with.
 Confirm your selection by clicking 'Yes, create plan'.

 The tabbed interface allows you to navigate through different functions when editing your plan.

-- - The 'Share' tab allows you to invite others to read or contribute to your plan.
+- The 'Share' tab allows you to add collaborators and invite them to read or contribute to your plan.

-- - The 'Export' tab allows you to download your plan in various formats.
-This may be useful if you need to submit your plan as part of a grant application.
+- The 'Export' tab allows you to download your plan in various formats.
+This may be useful if you need to submit your plan to your funder or institution as part of a grant application or later on.

 When viewing any of the question tabs, you will see the different sections of your plan displayed.
 Click into these in turn to answer the questions.
 You can format your responses using the text editing buttons.

 Guidance is displayed in the right-hand panel.
 Click the '+' symbol to view this.

 Remember to 'save' your responses before moving on.